ibm-cloud-docs/power-iaas/getting-started-PER.md

 You can check whether a workspace is PER enabled by selecting the workspace and view workspace's details.
 The PER enabled workspace shows an information message on PER and Transit Gateway.
 {: note}

-You can create, delete, attach, detach, update private networks by using the Subnets and Virtual server instances pages in a PER workspace the same as a non-PER workspace.
-However, private networks in PER workspaces in a PER enabled datacenter, such as `DAL10`, use upgraded networking technology for higher performance, and seamless connectivity.
+You can create, delete, attach, detach, update private networks by using the Subnets and Virtual server instances pages on a PER workspace the same as a non-PER workspace.
+However, private networks on PER workspaces in a PER enabled datacenter, such as `DAL10`, use upgraded networking technology for higher performance, and seamless connectivity.
 See, [Configuring and adding a private network subnet](/docs/power-iaas?topic=power-iaas-configuring-subnet) to perform a desired operation.

 Use Transit Gateway only to configure the Virtual connections, as opposed to using Cloud Connection.

-In a PER workspace, **Cloud Connections** and **VPN connections** option are not available in the left navigation of the user interface.
+On a PER workspace, **Cloud Connections** and **VPN connections** options are not available in the left navigation of the user interface.
 {: note}

-In a PER workspace, you can perform the following actions:
+On a PER workspace, you can perform the following actions:
 1. Attach a network without any requirement of creating a separate cloud connection such as Direct Link.
 2. Effortlessly attach a connection to IBM cloud network by attaching the Transit Gateway with your PER workspace
-3. Connect to your on-premises network by creating a Direct Link and attaching it with the Transit Gateway present in the PER workspace.
+3. Connect to your on-premises network by creating a Direct Link and attaching it with the Transit Gateway present on the PER workspace.

 You cannot delete a PER workspaces that have Transit Gateway connections.
 You must delete the Transit Gateway connections first.